react-native-maps/react-native-maps/docs/installation.md

    gradlew clean
    cd ..
   ```

 1. If you are using Android Virtual Devices (AVD), ensure that `Use Host GPU` is checked in the settings for your virtual device.

+1. If using an emulator and the only thing that shows up on the screen is the message: `[APPNAME] won't run without Google Play services which are not supported by your device.`, you need to change the emulator CPU/ABI setting to a system image that includes Google APIs.
+These may need to be downloaded from the Android SDK Manager first.